Tsukihime: A Piece of Blue Glass Moon

-A Russian Dead Apostle Ancestor who used to be a knight centuries ago, he possesses the ability to manipulate temperature which allows him to generate and project both fire and ice for different purposes.
-He serves as the secondary antagonist, replacing the role of NRVNQSR Chaos from the original game.
-He despises Roa, for tricking him into murdering his adopted mother, Zaria Offenbaum (ゼリア・アッヘェンバウム, Zaria Ahheenbaumu).
-In Ciel’s Route of the Near-Side storyline, he is directly responsible for Noel's downfall, despite his vampire bite not being that deep.

 Development

 The original story of Tsukihime was based on one of Kinoko Nasu's ideas for a novel.
 It featured Arcueid as a cold stereotypical vampire that is the complete opposite of her finished incarnation.
 The basis for Shiki was a middle-aged old, worn-down vampire who says to Arcueid upon her first approach "I have no interest in women I've already killed once."
 The tone of the story was the complete opposite and only the tagline of "a biting relationship between a murderer who can see death lines and a vampire" remained in the final version.
 Upon developing the story for Tsukihime, they pictured Arcueid as a cool and princess-like "Noble Vampire", but thought that it overlapped with Akiha's "Lady" character.
 All of the heroines spoke politely to the main character, so they figured that the only character who could fit the role of someone who didn't speak politely would be Arcueid.
 They eventually came up with the idea of a "pure white" vampire that developed her character very differently from the original version.
 There was originally a planned Satsuki route for the original version, but it was later cut.